 History runs deep along the Apache Trail, the 40-mile scenic route that snakes its way through the Superstition Mountains.
 Not only has the route been a popular tourist attraction since the early 1900s, but it was a stagecoach route prior to that and originally served as a trail for the Apache people as they moved through the Superstition Mountains.

-The scenic route, which begins at the intersection of Arizona Highway 88 and Idaho Road in Apache Junction, traverses the rugged mountain terrain of the Tonto National Forest and passes by the pretty Canyon Lake and Apache Lake before eventually connecting with Roosevelt Lake.
+The scenic route, which begins at the intersection of Arizona Highway 88 and Idaho Road in Apache Junction, traverses the rugged mountain terrain of the Tonto National Forest and passes by the pretty Canyon Lake.
+(Before continuing on from Tortilla Flat, drivers should check ahead with the Arizona Department of Transportation for the status on temporary closures.)

 Drivers are advised to take care navigating the road’s hairpin turns and steep dropoffs.
 While the first portion is paved, the road transitions to dirt soon after it passes through the old mining town of Tortilla Flat.
 Depending on your pace, the drive could be a morning or afternoon excursion or an all-day trip.